Mental Health for Social Workers: Five Self-Care Strategies to Prevent Social Worker Burnout

 Preparing for Social Work Careers at Keuka College

-An advanced social work degree and a good self-care routine help you persevere through difficult situations.
+An advanced social work degree and reliable self-care strategies help you persevere through difficult situations.
 Keuka College’s Online Master of Social Work (MSW) trains students for the challenges and stresses of clinical social work positions.
 Every student receives personalized support and field placement services for a seamless learning experience.

 The Online MSW program offers an Advanced Track for students who already hold bachelor’s degrees in social work.
 Advanced Track candidates complete 33 credits and 500 field hours in less than two years of study.
 Social work professionals build on previous experiences with advanced lessons in areas like group process and trauma assessment.